Radcliffe Capital Management L.P. Invests $5.36 Million in CF Acquisition Corp. VI (NASDAQ:CFVI)

-Radcliffe Capital Management L.P. acquired a new position in shares of CF Acquisition Corp.
-VI (NASDAQ:CFVI) in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm acquired 550,703 shares of the company’s stock, valued at approximately $5,364,000.
-Radcliffe Capital Management L.P. owned 1.44% of CF Acquisition Corp.
-VI as of its most recent SEC filing.
+Radcliffe Capital Management L.P. bought a new position in CF Acquisition Corp.
+VI (NASDAQ:CFVI) during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 550,703 shares of the company’s stock, valued at approximately $5,364,000.
+Radcliffe Capital Management L.P. owned approximately 1.44% of CF Acquisition Corp.
+VI at the end of the most recent reporting period.

-Other hedge funds also recently made changes to their positions in the company.
-Littlejohn & Co.
-LLC acquired a new stake in shares of CF Acquisition Corp.
-VI during the 2nd quarter worth approximately $195,000.
-OLD Mission Capital LLC acquired a new stake in CF Acquisition Corp.
-VI in the 2nd quarter valued at $232,000.
-PEAK6 Investments LLC acquired a new stake in CF Acquisition Corp.
-VI in the 2nd quarter valued at $243,000.
-DG Capital Management LLC acquired a new stake in CF Acquisition Corp.
-VI in the 2nd quarter valued at $244,000.
-Finally, Arena Capital Advisors LLC CA acquired a new stake in CF Acquisition Corp.
-VI in the 2nd quarter valued at $487,000.
-43.38% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also made changes to their positions in CFVI.
+CVI Holdings LLC acquired a new position in shares of CF Acquisition Corp.
+VI in the 2nd quarter worth approximately $2,922,000.
+Picton Mahoney Asset Management acquired a new position in CF Acquisition Corp.
+VI during the 2nd quarter worth $1,948,000.
+Arena Capital Advisors LLC CA acquired a new position in CF Acquisition Corp.
+VI during the 2nd quarter worth $487,000.
+Athos Capital Ltd acquired a new position in CF Acquisition Corp.
+VI during the 2nd quarter worth $1,835,000.
+Finally, Highbridge Capital Management LLC acquired a new position in CF Acquisition Corp.
+VI during the 2nd quarter worth $15,464,000.
+43.38% of the stock is currently owned by institutional investors and hedge funds.

 CF Acquisition Corp.
 VI does not have significant operations.
 It focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2020 and is New York, New York.